Group B strep (strep B) and pregnancy

 What are my options for where I can have my baby?

 Your midwife or doctor will talk to you about your birth plan and where and how you want to give birth.
-You should always let your healthcare professional know if you have previously had a baby who had GBS infection or if you have tested positive for GBS in this pregnancy.
+You should always let your healthcare professional know if you have previously had a baby who had GBS infection or if you have tested positive for GBS in this or a previous pregnancy.

 If you need antibiotics during labour, they will need to be given through a drip.
 This means that it may not always be possible to arrange this at home or in some midwifery-led units.